ldalzotto/YamlToSpring/README.md

 * Create a data to list node -> add execution to workflow
 * All Spring code generation

+#Refactoring TO DO :
+* Extract logic of linker map from yamlToController

 #Things done :
 * Load of Swagger YAML file
 * Drag & Drop ressources name to main workspace